 The State Office of Historic Preservation sponsors the California Historical Resources Information System (CHRIS), a statewide system for managing information on the full range of historical resources identified in California.
 CHRIS provides an integrated database of site-specific archaeological and historical resources information.
-The State Office of Historic Preservation also maintains the California Register of Historical Resources (CRHR), which identifies the State's architectural, historical, archeological, and cultural resources.
-The CRHR includes properties listed in or formally determined eligible for the National Register and lists selected California Registered Historical Landmarks.
+The State Office of Historic Preservation also maintains the CRHR, which identifies the State's architectural, historical, archeological and cultural resources.